Resolving the “where should we eat” dilemma between friends

 What’s even worse is when you ask the question and people say, “Anywhere,” and when you actually decide where to eat, some would say, “Really?
 We’re going to eat here?”

 It’s madness.
 And annoying at the same time.

-When you decide where to eat, your mind thinks about all of the other appetising options that were available to you.
+When you decide where to eat, your mind thinks about all of the other appetizing options that were available to you.
 Your brain then worries that you might have made the wrong choice.
 Unfortunately, you can’t accommodate both sides.
-People intuitively recognise that there is a wide variety of options available for different sets of friends, which is what science refers to as permutations, according to this infographic, and this is why it’s so hard to decide where to eat.
+People intuitively recognize that there is a wide variety of options available for different sets of friends, which is what science refers to as permutations, according to this infographic, and this is why it’s so hard to decide where to eat.

 Breaking restaurants down with the process of elimination

 If you’re always having problems with deciding where to eat, you can begin by using the process of elimination.
 It sounds crazy but bringing logic into a decades-old question that annoys everyone is one of the best solutions.

 First, consider each other’s food goals.
 Are you on a diet?
 Is one of your friends vegan?
 Is someone allergic to nuts or doesn’t like a certain type of food?
 According to Food Allergy, some people have severe reactions to nuts so make sure to consider this when making your final decision.
 Diets and allergies can already eliminate a lot of restaurants.

 Then, consider how far do you want to go.
 Do you have a class or meeting to attend to after an hour?
 If so, you need to avoid traveling far and stick to the ones close by.

 Lastly, and this is the most important, consider your own needs.
 Do you need extra carbs for an upcoming workout?
 Will you feel bad if you eat a large burger?
 Picture yourself after the meal and think about how you’ll feel once you’ve finished the meal.